dahae-dev/Calculator/README.md

 # Calculator

-iPhone Calculator.
+iPhone Calculator that can be operated by both keyboard and mouse.
 Still working on calculation of large numbers.

 #javascript
 #html